Amir380-A/Blockchain-based-Crowdfunding-DApp/README.md

 ## Description

 The project involves creating a Blockchain-powered App designed for Decentralized Crowdfunding, emphasizing transparency, security, and decentralization.
-It utilizes Smart Contracts, which are immutable artificial contacts responsible for enforcing agreements without the possibility of alteration after deployment.
+It utilizes Smart Contracts, which are immutable artificial contacts responsible for enforcing agreements without the possibility of alteration after deployment..